-Education sector is more than $22 billion industry in Australia.
-International students numbers in Australia is set to exceed one million beyond 2020.
+The education sector is more than a $22 billion industry in Australia.
+International student numbers in Australia are set to exceed one million beyond 2020.
 US visa changes and Brexit is contributing to this shift.

-We are bunch of social entrepreneurs willing to influence parents to invest their education dollars wisely.
+We are a bunch of social entrepreneurs willing to influence parents to invest their education dollars wisely.
 Our ‘Social Enterprise’ concept stands in between a monolithic standardised education system and the cry for customisation in the different ways students consume learning.
 The problem we see exacerbates when we put the teacher in the middle.
-Our concept removes, teacher who is thought to be the ‘sage on the stage’ to a more collaborative peer learning and computer based learning.
-The teacher now become a facilitator to a new disruptive way new way of blended learning.
+Our concept removes the teacher who is thought to be the ‘sage on the stage’ to a more collaborative peer learning and computer-based learning.
+The teacher now becomes a facilitator to a new disruptive way new way of blended learning.

 How will it work in real life?

-When ever there is jitters in the market, people react and take a short term view to mitigate the disruption.
+Whenever there are jitters in the market, people react and take a short term view to mitigate the disruption.
 We’ve seen this after the Dot Com burst in 2000 and the Global Financial Crisis (GFC) in 2008.
 It is no different during the COVID-19 pandemic.
-Over the last ten years students enrolling in STEM subjects have drastically declined.
+Over the last ten years, students enrolling in STEM subjects have drastically declined.
 This is partly because they do not see a future in Australia for their skills.
-When Australia is over reliant on cheaper overseas manufacturers, no wonder the student enrolment in STEM related courses in Australia have declined.
+When Australia is over-reliant on cheaper overseas manufacturers, no wonder the student enrolment in STEM-related courses in Australia has declined.
 Lack of skilled workers is a big concern in Australia, companies have no choice but to offshore their operations or hire foreign workers to fill in the gap.

 Do you know where will you be in 10 years from now?
 Contact us, we will show you how.